HL7/davinci-atr/input/pagecontent/spec.md

 In order to remove a member to the Member Attribution List, the Consumer should have successfully discovered the attribution list.
 The Consumer knows the MemberId and the AttributedProvider NPI or the references to the Member and the Attributed Provider in the Producer system.
+The attribution list status has to be "draft" for the reconciliation API to be allowed.

 **API: Remove a member to the Member Attribution List**